KeyDragon99/AI-powered-Tax-Advisor-Deloitte-assignment/README.md

 ## Simultaneous build and run

-To build and run the two dockerfiles at the same time with out having to do each one separately, you can go where the docker-compose.yml file is and run:
+To build and run the two dockerfiles at the same time with out having to do each one separately, you can navigate where the docker-compose.yml file is and run:

 ```sh
 docker-compose build